 Implementation

 These viewpoints are described in §3.2 below.
-The following chapters (4 to 10) of this document contain each of these seven viewpoints of the ASL Reference Architecture in turn.
+The following chapters (4 to 10) of this document each contain one of these seven viewpoints of the ASL Reference Architecture in turn.
 Each of these chapters contains sections addressing the following topics:

 Overview of the Viewpoint